Covirt/ICMC/content/post/PortlandJan2022/index.md

     - Bouldering
 ---

-> This Report dates from before this website

 ICMC went to Portland

 ## Report

 The first trip of 2022 marked the ICMC’s first return to the Isle of Portland, Dorset since 2018.
 A lack of cheap accommodation (or motivation for camping) brought any previous plans to a standstill.
 This was changed by Vice-Pres George, who went above the call of duty by randomly dialling phone numbers in the Dorset region until he found a church hall for hire under the house of a vicar.

 {{< figure src="image1.png" width="500" >}}